AterhiM/CODAnalyzer/README.md

 ### Contributing

-We welcome contributions and suggestions to make CODAlyzer more useful for e-commerce strategists.
+We welcome contributions and suggestions to make CODAnalyzer more useful for e-commerce strategists.
 Feel free to fork the repository, make your changes, and submit a pull request.

 ### License